-I am an assistant professor in the College of Computer Sciences at Northeastern University (2013--present), and a founding member of Northeastern's Cybersecurity and Privacy Institute.
+I am an associate professor in the Khoury College of Computer Sciences at Northeastern University (2013--present), and a founding member of Northeastern's Cybersecurity and Privacy Institute.

-networking, with a recent focus on mobile systems.
-Much of my work
+networking, with a recent focus on privacy, security, transparency, and mobile systems.

 Before joining Northeastern, I was a postdoctoral research associate in Tom Anderson's

 group at the University of

 Washington.
 This work has been generously funded by the CI Fellows program.

 I earned my PhD in Computer Science from Northwestern University in